 Also look out for the soon to be released Ben Hur spectacular starring Morgan Freeman and Jack Huston where Metera features as the backdrop.

-The forthcoming Wonder Woman is being shot in Matera and is due for release in 2017 and stars Gal Gadot, David Thewlis, and Robin Wright.
+Wonder Woman, released in 2017, was also shot in Matera and stars Gal Gadot, David Thewlis, and Robin Wright.

 Bread making was a big deal way back when.
 Households would prepare the dough (enough for a week) called Pane di Matera IGP with 100% Lucanian milled semolina grain known as “Senatore Cappelli.”
 Once a week the trumpet would sound and a baker boy would pick up the dough to take central bakery for baking.
 It was returned later fully baked.
 For this service, the baker kept some of the dough for sale as part payment.

 Bread is still a big deal and you can taste it at Il Forno Di Gennaro on Via Nationale, owned by fourth generation baker Particia.
 You may even get a demo.